cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 **Narrator - Part 1: Device and App**

 Sentricare is there when you need it most.
-Here is the sentricare belt, or as we refer to it: the halo of safety.
+Here is the Sentricare belt, or as we refer to it: the halo of safety.
 This one small convenient device is worn by the older person.
 This device works in tandem with the Sentricare mobile app.
 Unlike other fall prevention devices, Sentricare's big advantage is that it is not bound to the home: it goes wherever you go, providing a safety net wherever and whenever you need it.

 *Demo - device and app*